 What is OSHA?
 If you’ve been keeping up with the content of this site for the last few months, you might’ve seen an uptick in articles regarding the government watchdog agency.
-The reason for this mostly comes down to the new OSHA regulations involving silica dust.
-Because of the new guidelines, manufacturers have been engineering tools to conform to those standards.
+The reason for this mostly comes down to the current OSHA regulations involving silica dust permissible exposure limit.
+Because of the new guidelines, manufacturers continue to engineer tools that conform to those standards.
 We’ve had the distinct pleasure of covering those new releases as well.
-Talking about OSHA regulations, OSHA violations, and manufacturing accommodations ad nauseam has been a real treat.
-So, if, like me, you’re dying for another heaping spoonful of OSHA-related content—this article is for you.
+Our goal is to help you avoid OSHA violations and increase your understanding of how this organization helps the industry as a whole.

 Prior to the inception of OSHA, there weren’t too many workplace health and safety measures in place.
-Aside from the Safety Appliance Act of 1893—which really only applied to railroad equipment—and a few other minor regulations, the vast majority of workplace safety measures were tackled by trade unions and marginally effective worker compensation laws.
+Aside from the Railroad Safety Appliance Act of 1893 and a few other minor regulations, the vast majority of workplace safety measures were tackled by trade unions and marginally effective worker compensation laws.

 Some of the measures that OSHA requires of an employer include providing safety training through approved training programs.
 They also require employers to keep records of employee illness and injury.
 OSHA also requires employers to provide personal protective gear at no cost to the worker.
 They require proper labeling techniques for hazardous materials, and for employers to perform safety tests in the workplace.